Board-Certified Urologist

 Request an urgent referral or appointment if:

-- Your GP found an abnormality on DRE — a hard nodule, asymmetry, or fixed prostate
+• Your doctor found an abnormality on DRE — a hard nodule, asymmetry, or fixed prostate

-- New urinary symptoms — difficulty urinating, visible blood in urine (haematuria), or bone pain — which could indicate locally advanced or metastatic disease
+• New urinary symptoms — difficulty urinating, visible blood in urine (hematuria), or bone pain — which could indicate locally advanced or metastatic disease

 Frequently Asked Questions